 If an application is submitted without the detailed requisite information the Local Planning Authority is entitled to declare the application ‘invalid’ and will not register or process it until the information is received in the event of an ‘invalid’ application being submitted, no right of appeal on the grounds of non – determination will exist.

 This service should be used to identify all requisite supporting information at the earliest possible stage.
-This will ensure certainty and clarify for applicants and help the council to deliver determinations within timescales set by government whilst ensuring due and proper consideration of all relevant issues.
+This will ensure certainty and clarify for applicants and help us to deliver determinations within timescales set by government whilst ensuring due and proper consideration of all relevant issues.

 Part 1 sets out the minimum requirements for all applications.